LWAYVE/android-sdk/README.md

 ### SDK Initialization Options

 There are several configuration parameters that can be set when initializing the LWAYVE SDK.
 These options are passed to the SDK during initialization through the LwayveSdkConfiguration object.
-An LwayveSdkConfiguration instance can be constructed with the LwayveSdkConfiguration.Builder class.
-The Builder supports the following methods:
+A [Builder](https://lwayve.github.io/android/docs/javadoc/reference/com/lixar/lwayve/sdk/core/LwayveSdkConfiguration.Builder.html) class is provided with the following methods:

-- setAuthenticationToken(String authToken) (required) - Sets the JWT auth token to use to authenticate with the LWAYVE backend.
+- setAuthenticationToken(String authToken) (required) - Sets the auth token to use to authenticate with the LWAYVE backend.
 - setBaseUrl(String baseUrl) (optional) - Configures the url used to communicate with the LWAYVE backend.
 - setEventName(String name) (optional) - When set this will replace "LWAYVE" with the name of your choice for certain string resources used in the SDK.
-- setLanguage(ExperienceLanguage language) (optional) - Sets the preferred language to use for audio clips.
+- setLanguage(ExperienceLanguage language) (optional) - Sets the preferred language to use for the SDK.
+If not set the SDK will attempt to use the device language (if supported) otherwise the language will default to English.
 - setNotificationLargeIconRes(int res) (optional) - Sets the drawable resource to use for the icon in the media player notification.
 - setNotificationSmallIconRes(int res) (optional) - Sets the drawable resource to use as the status bar icon for the media player notification.
 - setProxSeeSdkAdapterFactory(ProxSeeSdkAdapter.Factory factory) - Sets the ProxSeeSdkAdapter instance to use when initializing the LWAYVE SDK.